JessDF/cst495_FinalProject/README.md

 |  Categorize Tasks    |       |
 |  Force Touch to add Tasks?    |       |
 |  “Save Tasks” (Serialization)    |   Jessie (fix, right now if close completely doesn't save)    |

+###### Developer Note

+    - May want to install Realm Browser by Realm from the itunes/apple store.
+This will let us read and edit Realm databases (Using this for persistent data).